-One of the biggest triggers for addicts and recovering addicts is loneliness.
-Whether you’re in recovery or not, loneliness is an experience that can send many people back to using drugs or drinking.
+One of the biggest triggers for those in recovery is loneliness.
+Whether you’re in recovery or not, loneliness is an experience that can cause many people to turn to drugs or alcohol.

-Sometimes, when a person experiences emotional pain and they feel alone in their problems that might also create an experience of loneliness.
-And this can be especially true if you’ve separated from friends and family to go into rehab.
-Or if you’re if you’re living alone, without a community of people to support you.
-This feeling of loneliness is very commonly one that draws men and women to want to get high or drink.
-Others might turn to substance use, such as marijuana or painkillers to try to feel better.
+Sometimes, when a person experiences emotional pain and they feel alone in their problems, that can also create an experience of loneliness.
+And this can be especially true if you’ve separated from friends and family to go into rehab or if you’re living alone without a community of people to support you.

-In fact, the support of others can promote a feeling of connection, being a part of a group, and feeling welcome among others who are experiencing the same challenges.
+The support of others can promote a feeling of connection, be a part of a group, and feel welcome among others experiencing the same challenges.
 Finding a support group, such as Alcoholics Anonymous (AA), seeking the support of a therapist, making amends with family members and friends where it’s possible, and giving back can significantly support sobriety.

 One of the great things about recovery from addiction is that you’re immediately in touch with a number of people who are in your same shoes.
 You can make friendships at AA meetings, at your sober living home, or at a community event supporting sobriety.
 Friendships are readily available and can help a person avoid feelings of loneliness.

-In summary, here are ways you can find friendships, experience community, and have healthy connections with others when you’re in recovery.
+There are a number of other ways you can find friendships, experience community, and have healthy connections with others when you’re in recovery:

 - Attend AA meetings.